maxmin13/datacenter-prj/README.md

 The project creates a datacenter in the AWS cloud.</br>
 The datacenter consists of a VPC, a subnet, one security group, one Linux 2 instance with a DNS record associated.</br>
 The creation of the VPC is done with Python boto3 AWS development kit.</br>
-Ansible scripts update OpenSSL to version 1.1.1u, install Python 3.11.4, Postgresql server, Nginx with a demo page.</br>
+Ansible scripts update OpenSSL to version 1.1.1u, install Python 3.11.4, PostgreSQL server, Nginx with a demo page.</br>

 **Requirements:**